Palestinian teen shot dead after wounding Israeli soldier - NewsBreak

 Palestinian teen shot dead after wounding Israeli soldier

-JERUSALEM — (AP) — Israeli forces shot and killed a Palestinian teen in the occupied West Bank on Thursday, Palestinian officials said, after the military said he hit a soldier in the face with a hammer.
+JERUSALEM (AP) — Israeli forces shot and killed a Palestinian teenager in the occupied West Bank on Thursday after the military said he hit a soldier in the face with a hammer.

+In a separate incident, Israeli authorities said they had “prevented a disaster” by arresting a Palestinian in Tel Aviv who was armed with an assault rifle and two pipe bombs.

+The arrest in the Jaffa area came as Israelis were flocking to the city’s bars and restaurants at the start of the weekend.
+In April, a Palestinian gunman opened fire at a crowded bar in the city, killing three people and wounding another six.
+That assailant eluded a massive police manhunt for hours before he was killed in a shootout.

+Israeli Prime Minister Yair Lapid commended the security forces for “preventing a significant terrorist attack.”

-The military said the soldier was lightly wounded.
-It provided a photo of the hammer and a knife, which it said was also in the Palestinian's possession.
-The Palestinian Health Ministry confirmed the death, near the village of Baytin, and identified the teen as Haitham Mubarak, 17.
-It had no details about the circumstances behind his death.
+The military said the soldier was lightly wounded during the confrontation in the West Bank.
+It said the Palestinian was carrying a hammer as well as a knife, and circulated pictures of both.
+The Palestinian Health Ministry identified the deceased as Haitham Mubarak, 17.
+It did not provide any further information.

+Israel has been carrying out nightly arrest raids in West Bank cities, towns and villages since a spate of attacks against Israelis in the spring, including the Tel Aviv shooting, killed 19 people.

+The Palestinian Health Ministry says 93 Palestinians have been killed by Israeli fire this year.
+The toll includes attackers and gunmen who traded fire with Israeli forces, as well as civilians.
+It also includes local youths who appear to have taken to the streets with stones and firebombs in response to the incursions.

 Rights groups accuse Israeli forces of using excessive force in their dealings with the Palestinians, without being held accountable.
 The military says they contend with complex, life-threatening scenarios.

-Israeli fire has killed dozens of Palestinians during that time, making it the deadliest year in the occupied territory since 2016.

-The Israeli military says the vast majority of those killed were militants or stone-throwers who endangered the soldiers.
-But several civilians have also been killed during Israel's monthslong operation, including a veteran journalist and a lawyer who apparently drove unwittingly into a battle zone.
-Some local youths who took to the streets in response to the invasion of their neighborhoods have also been killed.

-Israel says the arrest raids are meant to dismantle militant networks that have embedded themselves.
+Israel says the arrest raids are meant to dismantle militant networks and prevent attacks.
 The Palestinians say the operations are aimed at maintaining Israel’s 55-year military occupation of territories they want for an independent state.

-Israel captured the West Bank, along with east Jerusalem and the Gaza Strip, in the 1967 Mideast war and the Palestinians seek those territories for a future state.
+Israel captured the West Bank, along with east Jerusalem and the Gaza Strip, in the 1967 Mideast war.
+The Palestinians seek those territories for a future state.
+There have been no serious peace talks in more than a decade.

 Comments / 0